rolandbaer/list-last-changes/readme.txt

 == Description ==

-Shows a list of the last changes in the widget area.
+Shows a list of the last changes in the widget area or via shortcode.
 This can include changed pages and/or posts (configurable).

 Additional features include:

 * Select the number of entries in the list
 * Define pages to be exluded
-* Shortcode support

 = Exclude page or post =
 To exclude a page or post from being listed in the widget do the following steps: